yeonsoochung/corp-favorita/README.md

 The total number of units sold across all stores averaged at about 18MM units from April 2014 to June 2015.
 After June 2015, unit sales increased to a higher average of about 24MM units.
 This shift coincides with oil prices decreasing and staying at a lower range than 2014 levels.

 From May - Sep.
 2014, 14.57% of units sold across all stores were sold on promo.
 From Oct.
 2014 - Jul.
-2016, however, when oil prices started to decrease, this proportion is 21.08%.
+2016, however, when oil prices decreased, this proportion is 21.08%.

 <p align="center">
 <img src="images/dashboard1.PNG" alt="Alt text" width="1000"/>